Front of house: Live venues

-Sound operators, excluding the monitor engineers, are normally positioned in a small sectioned-off area front-of-house, surrounded by the audience or at the edge of the audience area.
+Sound operators, excluding the monitor engineers, are normally positioned in a small sectioned-off area front of house, surrounded by the audience or at the edge of the audience area.
 From this position they have unobstructed listening and a clear view of the performance, enabling the operation of the main speaker system, show control consoles and other equipment.
 In this case "front of house" can refer to both the general audience/public area or to the specific small section from where the show is mixed.

-The front of house speakers are the main speakers that cover the audience, and the front of house desk is the desk that generates the front of house audio mix.
-In smaller venues the front of house desk may also produce foldback (monitor) mixes for the monitor speakers onstage, whereas in larger venues there will normally be a second mixing desk for monitor control positioned just off the side of the main stage.
-The audio engineer that designs the front of house sound system and puts it into place for the show/event is the system engineer, and this role is often separate from the person who operates the mixing desk who is often employed by the band directly on larger tours or employed by the venue for smaller tours.
+The front-of-house speakers are the main speakers that cover the audience, and the front-of-house desk is the desk that generates the front-of-house audio mix.
+In smaller venues the front-of-house desk may also produce foldback (monitor) mixes for the monitor speakers onstage, whereas in larger venues there will normally be a second mixing desk for monitor control positioned just off the side of the main stage.
+The audio engineer that designs the front-of-house sound system and puts it into place for the show/event is the system engineer, and this role is often separate from the person who operates the mixing desk who is often employed by the band directly on larger tours or employed by the venue for smaller tours.
 The touring engineer is usually assisted by a house sound engineer (employed by the venue) who will be familiar with the installed system of the venue.

 In stage lighting, any lighting fixtures that are on the audience side of the proscenium arch are referred to as being FOH.
 The lighting operator may also be located in the audience area as well, but are often in a lighting booth.

 This term can also refer to the individuals whose primary work is dealing with patrons, including house managers, ticket vendors, bartenders, merchandise vendors, ushers, and museum attendants.

+In any theater space, the front of house is an area that manages all the facilities and the audience whenever the is a performance or an event that is happening.
+Those who work the front of house would have a House Manager to oversee all facilities and the personnel who work the house.
+Those personnel include: the Assistant House Manager, Ticket attendants, Ushers, Concessions/Merchandise Employees, and Security.
+The front of house also follows and enforces the rules for their employees and the audience.
+Those rules include: No smoking, drinking, or eating, Cell phones, cameras, or any electronic devices must be off.